 Foods that contain carbohydrates include bread, cereals, wholegrain rice, pasta and noodles.

-Protein is essential for growth as it provides the ‘building blocks’ for growing bodies.
+Proteins are essential for growth as they provide the ‘building blocks’ (amino acids) for growing bodies.

 Fats and Oils

-Fats and oils provide vital energy for your baby to grow.
-They also require fat for brain function.
+Fats and oils provide vital energy for your baby to grow and are important in the development of a healthy brain and nervous system.
 Choose foods rich in unsaturated fats instead of those high in saturated fat.
-Some sources include: